 About

-Tiger Diep is a recording and mixing engineer, music producer, and saxophonist based in Brooklyn, NY.
-Originally from San Diego, CA, he developed a passion for jazz at a young age while studying at the San Diego School for Creative and Performing Arts.
-He went on to attend New York University on a full-ride scholarship for Jazz Studies, where he expanded his expertise into music production and audio engineering.
+Tiger Diep is a recording and mixing engineer, music producer, and saxophonist based in NYC.
+Originally from Southern California, he developed a passion for music at a young age, playing the saxophone throughout his years in school.
+He attended the San Diego School for Creative and Performing Arts playing jazz and later went on to attend New York University on a full-ride scholarship for Jazz Studies.